 Conferences, Talks, and Special Events

-This series of webinars is intended to be a virtual conference assembling cutting-edge historical scholarship on newly opened secret police archives that illuminates a major piece of twentieth-century history and its legacies.
-The webinars aim to bring together international scholars at all career stages, including researchers from North America, Europe, and Eurasia, to discuss the significance of research on the Soviet secret police, the penal system, forced labor, and intelligence history.
+In April 2020, the Rossi Fund hosted a virtual conference and webinar series titled “The Political Police and the Soviet System: Insights from Newly Opened KGB Archives in the Former Soviet States.”
+This series of webinars presented cutting-edge historical scholarship on newly opened secret police archives, illuminating a major piece of twentieth-century history and its legacies.
+The webinars sought to bring together international scholars at all career stages, including from North America, Europe, and Eurasia, to discuss the significance of research on the Soviet secret police, the penal system, forced labor, and intelligence history.
 These archives, including the SBU (former KGB) archive in Kyiv and repositories in the Baltics, Georgia, Moldova, and other former Soviet republics, represent some of the most important archival material on modern intelligence history opened to researchers in recent years.
+As new sources become accessible, new problems of analysis emerge.
+The goal of the webinar series was to examine these challenges and to consider how the incorporation of these new materials has changed our understanding of the Soviet system.
+Sponsorship for the series was provided by the Jacques Rossi Memorial Fund for Gulag Research, with additional support from the Georgetown Office for Global Engagement, the Russian History Seminar of Washington, DC, the International Centre for the History and Sociology of WWII at the Higher School of Economics, and the Kennan Institute for Advanced Russian Studies at the Woodrow Wilson Center, with assistance from the Association for Slavic, East European, and Eurasian Studies (ASEEES).
+The Webinar Series and conference papers can be viewed here.

 Other Recent Events